ringmesh/RINGMesh/README.md

-RINGMesh has now been industrialized by [Geode-solutions](https://geode-solutions.com/) with the [OpenGeode](https://geode-solutions.com/opengeode) platform.
+RINGMesh has now been industrialized with the [OpenGeode](https://github.com/Geode-solutions/OpenGeode) platform.

 **The legacy code is still available but the [RING team](https://www.ring-team.org/home) supports, uses and contributes to [OpenGeode](https://geode-solutions.com/opengeode).**